Connect with others who understand.

 Even if one type of mattress brings good results, it’s worth trying something else now and then, as one member found: “A Tempur-Pedic helped for a while, but now a twin memory foam with gel helps the most.”

-Many mattress companies offer trials so you can see how a mattress might work for you long term.
-These trial periods, which typically range from one month to several months, can give you a better sense of a mattress’s comfort than you would get by testing it for a few minutes in a store.
+Many mattress companies offer trials so you can see how a mattress might work for you in the long term.
+These trial periods, which typically range from one month to several months, can give you or your loved one a better sense of a mattress’s comfort than a brief in-store test.

 Temperature

-If you tend to get too hot or too cold in bed, you may want to try a mattress with cooling technology or one that is breathable and does not absorb body heat.
-This is another reason to choose a mattress that you can test for a while and then return if it doesn’t work for you.
+If you, or someone in your life with MS, tends to get too hot or cold in bed, consider trying a mattress with cooling technology or one that is breathable and does not absorb body heat.
+This is another reason to choose a mattress that you can test for a while and then return if it doesn’t work well.

 One MyMSTeam member discovered that the bed they wanted caused overheating.
 “I really wanted to like the Tempur-Pedic,” they shared, “but I get night sweats and cramps in my legs, and the few times I slept on one in a relative’s guest room, I found it to be too hot!”